-- Comprehension Lab is designed for students who are identified as fluent readers, whostruggle with comprehension.
+- Comprehension Lab is designed for students who are identified as fluent readers, yet struggle with comprehension.
 Programs in these labs build metacognitive strategies such as visualizing, making connections, drawing conclusions, and making inferences.
 Vocabulary instruction is also a focus of this class.

-Students with math deficits work on fact fluency, solving word problems, or other areas of need as identified in the classroom.
+Students with math deficits work on fact fluency, solving word problems, or other identified areas.
 Programs used are multi-sensory and systematic.